The Simplification of Spinor Connection and Classical Approximation: Introduction

-The classical theory of motion for a spinor in a gravitational field is firstly studied by Mathisson\cite{sp1}, and then deceloped by Papapetrou\cite{sp2} and Dixon\cite{sp3}.
-A detailed derivation can be find in \cite{FFF}.
-Where by the commutator of the usual covariant derivative of the spinor $[\nb_{\al}, \nb_{\be}]$, we get an extra acceleration of the spinor as follows where $R_{\al\be\ga\dl}$ is the Riemann curvature, $u^\al$ 4-vector speed and $S^{\ga\dl}$ the half commutator of the Dirac matrices.
+The classical theory of motion for a spinor in a gravitational field is firstly studied by Mathisson\cite{sp1}, and then developed by Papapetrou\cite{sp2} and Dixon\cite{sp3}.
+A detailed derivation can be found in \cite{FFF}.
+Where by the commutator of the usual covariant derivative of the spinor $[\nb_{\al}, \nb_{\be}]$, we get an extra approximate acceleration of the spinor as follows where $R_{\al\be\ga\dl}$ is the Riemann curvature, $u^\al$ 4-vector speed and $S^{\ga\dl}$ the half commutator of the Dirac matrices.

-(\ref{acc}) leads to the violation of EEP.
+(\ref{acc}) leads to the violation of Einstein's equivalence principle.
 This problem was discussed by many authors\cite{FFF,spin1,spin2,spin3,spin4,spin5,spin6,spin7}.
-However, the derivation of (\ref{acc}) includes some ambiguous concepts in quantum theory.
 In \cite{spin1}, the exact Cini-Touschek transformation and the ultra-relativistic limit of the fermion theory were derived, but the Foldy-Wouthuysen transformation is not uniquely defined.
-The following calculations also show that, the usual covariant derivative $\nb_\mu$ includes cross terms, which is not parallel to the classical momentum $p_\mu$.
+The following calculations also show that, the usual covariant derivative $\nb_\mu$ includes cross terms, which is not parallel to the speed $u^\mu$ of the spinor.